Yvonne-Ouma/Gallery/README.md

 ### Description
 Just as the name suggests,This is a platform where you can view images from different categories and locations.

-As a user what can you do
+### As a user what can you do
-You can view images.
+* You can view images.
-You can also click on the image and a modal pops up with details.
+* You can also click on the image and a modal pops up with details.
-Plus when you look at the image details it will direct you on how to search for that image.
+* You can also use the category to search for an image.
 ### Technologies used
 * HTML
 * CSS